The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 - Just like Cancun, the beaches are also tightly packed during the peak season.
 But, since they aren’t as wide as Cancun or Tulum beaches, the overall aesthetics get a bit dampened by too many people.

 - The town doesn’t have much to offer in the way of natural wonders and wildlife, so if you’re a fan of those, Tulum (and even Cancun to some extent) would be a better option.
-But keep in mind that you are at a close driving distance to all the amazing natural wonders of the Riviera Maya.
+But keep in mind that you are in close driving distance to all the amazing natural wonders of the Riviera Maya.

 - Playa del Carmen doesn’t have its own international airport, and the nearest one is in Cancun, which is 45 minutes drive away.